This bloke has owned 31 G60 Patrols…and he’s not done yet

 When you’ve got a slight infatuation with old-school Datsuns, can you ever have enough?
 We caught up with Michael Hill to offer some support for his G60 ‘problem’…

-If you’ve spent any time around social media and the four-wheel drive pages, chances are you’ll know of Michael.
-He’s a bloke who really needs no introduction when it comes to older Nissans, and how to start a rather healthy collection of vintage 4X4s.
+If you’ve spent any time around social media and four-wheel drive pages, in particular, chances are you’ll know of Michael.
+He’s a bloke who really needs no introduction when it comes to, er, older Nissans, and how to start a rather healthy collection of vintage 4X4s.
 We ran through a few questions with Michael, to give you the low-down on everything there is to know about his collection, how he got started, why G60s, and how many make a collection.

-Michael Hill has been a collector of anything G60 related for the better part of a decade.
+Michael Hill has been a collector of anything and just about everything G60 related for the better part of a decade.
 He’s a mechanic by trade, which certainly helps when working on the old beasts.
-He tells us he currently has seven G60s and has owned 31 (maybe 32) over the years, and the passion for the old trucks (three-speed crash box makes it a truck, right?) has never waned.
-It all started when his dad bought a 1978 mid-wheelbase wagon …
+He tells us he currently has seven G60s but has owned 31 (maybe 32) over the years, and the passion for the old trucks (three-speed crash box makes it a truck, right?) has never waned.
+It all started when his dad bought a 1978 mid-wheelbase wagon…

-I guess you could say it’s just in my blood (Michael laughed somewhat maniacally at this).
+MH: I guess you could say it’s just in my blood.
 My old man owned an old G60 back well before my time, a cream 1976 mid-wheelbase hardtop wagon.
 We’ve always heard him tell stories and I’ve heard other family members talk about it; with photos to go along with it from back in the day – it was pretty darn cool.
 My love for the 60s started back when I was about 11 years old when the old man brought one home for us kids to use as a paddock basher.

 He knew it would be a good fourby for us to learn to drive, with arm strong steering and all.
 It had a tough-as-nails old three-speed crash box (who really needs synchros anyway?), and more importantly, when the old man could get us kids out of it, it doubled as the farm’s workhorse as well.
 It was a blue 1978 G60 mid-wheelbase wagon, full of rust, and no matter how hard I tried to kill it time and again, the bloody old thing just kept on giving!
 A few years on and maybe not so much wiser, like all young fellas do, I wanted to restore it; give it the 30 birthdays it had missed!